1. Module Outline#

 This module aims to address this potential deficiency by training you to produce scientific software that is replicable, reproducible, reusable, re-runnable, and repeatable.

 The course is divided into three parts.
 In the first part foundational computation science concepts will be introduced.
 In particular we will cover the analysis of algorithms and data structures, and different of models of programming and design patterns.
 The second part of the course then proceeds with how these ideas are applied in practice with particular reference to the software engineering practices associated with collaborative programming, software maintenance and support, testing and distribution of software.
-The final part of the course consists of a larger group programming project for which you will be required to draw on the knowledge and skills developed in the rest of the course.
+The final part of the course consists of a larger group programming project for which you will be required to draw on the knowledge and skills developed in the rest of the course to reproduce and established piece of contemporary research.

 During the lectures and workshops, emphasis is placed on problems and techniques associated with the fields of statistics and operational research.
 Although programming concepts will be taught in a language-agnostic way, we will primarily use Python for teaching, as this is a popular language for scientific computing and it supports the required programming paradigms.